Icinga/icinga2/doc/17-language-reference.md

 --------------------|-------------------
 Vars                |**Read-write.** Contains a dictionary with global custom attributes.
 Not set by default.
 NodeName            |**Read-write.** Contains the cluster node name.
 Set to the local hostname by default.
-Environment         |**Read-write**.
-The name of the Icinga environment.
-Included in the SNI host name when making outbound connections.
-Defaults to `production`.
+Environment         |**Read-write.** The name of the Icinga environment.
+Included in the SNI host name for outbound connections.
+Not set by default.
 RunAsUser           |**Read-write.** Defines the user the Icinga 2 daemon is running as.
 Set in the Icinga 2 sysconfig.
 RunAsGroup          |**Read-write.** Defines the group the Icinga 2 daemon is running as.
 Set in the Icinga 2 sysconfig.
 MaxConcurrentChecks |**Read-write.** The number of max checks run simultaneously.
 Defaults to `512`.